kroketio/kotki/README.md

 'You were born in The Hague.'
 ```

-As you can see, only 2 functions.
-Very straight-forward.
-For use in C++ you'd link
+For use in a C++ project you would link against `kotki-lib` (CMake).
+See `app/kotki.cpp` and `app/CMakeLists.txt`
-against `kotki-lib` using CMake.
-For use in Python you simply `pip install` it.
+for reference.
+Note that Kotki's API is the same for both Python and C++.

+## why

+Other translation libraries are bloated, difficult to compile / use, non-performant, etc.

+Kotki is a modified [Bergamot-Translator](https://github.com/browsermt/bergamot-translator/) aimed
+at ease-of-use for developers who want to translate some text in their C++ or Python
+applications without too much headache.

+The translation models are provided on the [kotki/releases](https://github.com/kroketio/kotki/releases) page.

 ## Requirements